The Ultimate Guide to Wooden Chicken Coops

 Constant access to fresh, clean water is non-negotiable for a healthy flock.
 Traditional waterers can easily get filled with dirt, droppings, and bedding, requiring you to clean and refill them daily.
 Upgrading to a modern hydration system, like a poultry nipple drinker or a cup waterer, can solve this problem.
 These systems provide clean water on demand and keep the coop floor drier, which improves overall hygiene.
 For those in colder climates, a heated waterer base is a must-have to prevent water from freezing during the winter.
 These smart waterers are a simple way to ensure your flock stays hydrated without constant monitoring.

-Extra Predator Protection
+Adding an Extra Layer of Predator Protection

 While a sturdy coop is your first line of defense, adding extra layers of security is always a smart move.
 Many standard coops use thin chicken wire, which can be easily torn by determined predators like raccoons.
 Upgrading all ventilation openings and windows with ½-inch hardware cloth provides far superior protection.
 Another effective strategy is to install a predator apron—a skirt of hardware cloth that extends outward from the base of the coop and is buried under the soil.
 This prevents digging animals like foxes and weasels from tunneling their way inside.
 These extra measures are essential for creating truly predator-safe coops.